hzeller/beagleg/README.md

     ./gcode-print-stats *.gcode | sort -k2 -n

+(TODO: make it share the same configuration as machine-control)

 ## License
 BeagleG is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by